pmercado23/pingme/README.md

 ## Build

-To run a build, make sure docker is running and run the command `docker build - t pingme .`
+To run a build, make sure docker is running and run the command `docker build -t pingme .`

 This will use the defined def located in the Dockerfile.